+To connect your phone, simply plug it in to a network jack.
 VoIP phones must connect to a network jack to function.
-Analog telephones (such as fax machines and student landline phones) must connect to analog phone jacks.
+Analog telephones (such as fax machines) must connect to analog phone jacks.
 They will NOT work in the network jack unless the jack is converted to analog service.

 Last five digits of the campus telephone number